DapperMickie/odablock-sounds/README.md

 ### Known Issues

-- PulseAudio on linux can just refuse to accept the audio formats used despite claiming to accept them.
+PulseAudio on Linux can just refuse to accept the audio formats used despite claiming to accept them.